 - Note that the flash cannot be used. - Note that shooting a snapshot while shooting a movie is supported during FHD movie and STD movie recording only.
 It is not supported during other types of movie recording. - Auto-focus is not performed if you half press the shutter button to shoot a snapshot during movie recording.
-You can restart Continuous AF by pressing [SET]. - The field of view of a snapshot shot while FHD movie recording is in progress will be wider than the field of view of the FHD movie. - The image quality automatically changes to "Normal". - The P (Program Auto) recording mode is used when you shoot a snapshot during movie recording. - Snapshot In Movie cannot be used to shoot snapshots while recording with any one of the movie recording modes below.
-Motion Shutter, Time Lapse movie, Art Shot
+You can restart Continuous AF by pressing [SET]. - The field of view of a snapshot shot while FHD movie recording is in progress will be wider than the field of view of the FHD movie. - · The image quality automatically changes to "Normal". - The P (Program Auto) recording mode is used when you shoot a snapshot during movie recording. - You cannot shoot with Snapshot In Movie while Motion Shutter or Time Lapse movie recording is in progress.